devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

    ![Visualization editor](visualizationEditor.png)

 1. Press the `Save` button, confirm the save, and then press `Apply` to return to your dashboard.
-1. Save the dashboard with the new panel by pressing the `Save` button.

 This should display the metrics that you inserted using Curl.
 You can experiment with this by executing more Curl commands and refreshing the dashboard to see the result.

 ### Calculating metrics

 If you insert enough metrics you will see the total request count going up and up.
 What you really want to know is how many requests have happened over the last period.
-You can accomplish by changing the query that you use to generate the visualization data.
+You can accomplish this by changing the query that you use to generate the visualization data.

 1. Edit the panel.
-1. Click on the `Code` button in the metric definition area.
+1. Toggle the query editor to `Code` mode.
 1. Replace the query that is there with one that computes the difference over a one minute period.
    ```
    rate(request_total{source="jwt_pizza_service"}[1m])